jverzani/SpecialPolynomials.jl/docs/src/examples.md

 -4.016
 ```

 By default, for classical orthogonal polynomials,  the Clenshaw reduction formula is used.
-For such polynomials, an alternative is to use the hypergoemetric formulation.
+For such polynomials, an alternative is to use the hypergeometric formulation.
 (The evaluation `Basis(P,n)(x)` uses this.)
 There is an unexported method to compute through this means:

 ```
 julia> SpecialPolynomials.eval_hyper(P, coeffs(p),  0.4)